 I hope you will become a regular reader of the President’s Blog and you will share your thoughts and engage in the dialogue about where forestry has come and where it is going.
 I’ll tell you what I’m thinking and I hope you will tell me what you are thinking about one of the most storied and interesting industries in the Canadian economy.

-by David Lindsay, Director and CEO, FPAC A console from a Ford Lincoln; an Indian sari; 3D printing.
+by David Lindsay, President and CEO, FPAC A console from a Ford Lincoln; an Indian sari; 3D printing.
 These were just some of the items made from wood fibre that we displayed at a recent reception on Parliament Hill.

 by Diane Roddy, B.Sc.F., R.P.F Coordinator, CBFA National Working Group 1 (Leading forestry practices)